midlantica/LovelyBunchOfCoconuts/content/memes/the-science/the-right-to-control-your-body-should.md

 ---
-title: "The right to control your body should"
+title: 'The right to control your body should'
 ---

 ![The right to control your body should](/memes/the-science/the-right-to-control-your-body-should.jpg)

-The right to control your body should
+The right to control your body should not include the right to terminate someone else's.